-In the meantime, in order to settle the position of some of the people who could not or did not wish to apply for Slovenian citizenship in 1991, or whose applications were rejected and who subsequently became aliens or were even 'erased', the Citizenship Act was amended in 2002.
+in 2002.
 The new 'transitional and final provisions' facilitated acquisition of Slovenian citizenship for citizens of other republics of the former Yugoslavia who were registered as permanent residents on 23 December 1990 and who have been living in Slovenia continuously from that day.
-Duration of residence, personal, family, economic, social and other ties with Slovenia, as well as the consequences which a denial of citizenship might have caused, were also taken into consideration.
+Duration of residence, personal, family, economic, social and other ties with Slovenia, as well as the consequences a denial of citizenship might have caused, were also taken into consideration.
 The deadline for a free application expired on 29 November 2003, with 1,676 persons being naturalised under this provision.
+The 2010 amended law regulating the legal status of the 'erased' also concerns those 'erased' who acquired Slovenian citizenship by transitional provisions of the 2002 amended Citizenship Act.

 Altogether, roughly 80 per cent of 208,484 naturalised citizens or approximately one tenth of the total population of Slovenia at the end of 2008 acquired citizenship according to the optional provisions in the immediate post-independence period, with the corrective provision of 2002 contributing to less than 1 per cent.
-The great majority (98.7 per cent) of them originated in other successor states of the Social Federal Republic of Yugoslavia, and of these 46 per cent came from Bosnia and Herzegovina, 30 per cent from Serbia and Montenegro, including Kosovo, 18 per cent from Croatia and only 1.3 per cent from other states.
+The great majority (98.7 per cent) of them originated in other successor states of the Social Federal Republic of Yugoslavia, of these 46 per cent from Bosnia and Herzegovina, 30 per cent from Serbia and Montenegro, including Kosovo, 18 per cent from Croatia and only 1.3 per cent from other countries.